 \subsubsection{DA for 3D object detection}

 3D object detection works with scene-level point clouds that are very different from object-level point clouds.
-Specifically, scene-level point clouds have much more points, more diverse surroundings, larger density variation, more noises or outliers, which pose both chances and challenges for DA.
-For example, Cheng et al.~\cite{cheng2020improving} proposed Progressive Population-Based Augmentation that searches for optimal DA strategies across point cloud datasets.
-Chen et al.~\cite{chen2022azinorm} proposed Azimuth-Normalization to address the significant variation of LiDAR point clouds along the azimuth direction.
-Leng et al.~\cite{leng2022pseudoaugment} exploited pseudo labels of unlabelled data for DA in point cloud learning.
+Specifically, scene-level point clouds have much more points, more diverse surroundings, larger density variation, and more noises or outliers.
+Several work explores DA under such challenging scenario.
+For example, \cite{cheng2020improving} searches for optimal DA strategies via progressive population-based augmentation. \cite{chen2022azinorm} performs azimuth-normalization to address azimuth variation in LiDAR point clouds. \cite{leng2022pseudoaugment} exploits pseudo labels of unlabelled point clouds for DA for effective point cloud learning.

-The mixing idea has also been explored for 3D object detection.
-For instance, Yan et al.\cite{yan2018second} proposed GT-Aug to enrich foreground instances by copying objects from other LiDAR frames and randomly pasting them into the current frame.
-However, GT-Aug does not consider the relationships between objects in real-world scenarios during the pasting.
-To address this limitation, Sun et al.\cite{Sun_Fang_Zhu_Li_Lu_2022} performed object pasting by utilizing a correlation energy field to represent the functional relationship between objects.
-In addition, Wu et al.~\cite{zheng2022boosting} fused multiple LiDAR frames to generate denser point clouds and then use them as references to enhance object detection in single-frame scenarios.
+The mixing approach has also been applied to 3D object detection.
+Yan et al. \cite{yan2018second} proposed GT-Aug, which copies objects from other LiDAR frames and pastes them randomly into the current frame.
+However, this method ignores the real-world relationships between objects.
+To address this, Sun et al. \cite{Sun_Fang_Zhu_Li_Lu_2022} used a correlation energy field to represent these relationships during pasting.
+Additionally, Wu et al.~\cite{zheng2022boosting} fused multiple LiDAR frames to create denser point clouds, enhancing object detection in single-frame scenarios.